 It is no secret that technology has taken over most industries and is slowly transforming the world of transcription as well.

-You’ll find a spike in the number of speech-to-text software has increased in the past few years but that doesn’t really mean that medical transcription jobs aren’t in demand anymore.
+The number of speech-to-text software has increased in the past few years but that doesn’t mean that medical transcription jobs aren’t in demand anymore.